tim-sh/embeddings/README.md

 ## Known Issues

-- Tokens sent for embedding should be deduplicated.
+- Tokens sent for embedding are not deduplicated.
+(BLI)
-- Embedding sometimes fails because of the input size limit:
+- Embedding sometimes fails because of the input size limit.
+(BLI)
-  - n-grams should be sorted by TF-IDF and the top n-grams should be sent for embedding (maximizing the number of n-grams while staying below the input size limit).
 - Rate limiting is not handled.
+(BLI)
 - Settings are currently local to this repo.
 - GitHub org is currently required.
 - OpenAI API version is currently fixed.
-- API input size limits are not handled.
 - Settings are missing to control:
-  - whether labels are included in the text
-  - the set of pipeline functions to use
-  - the parameters of the pipeline functions
+  - the parameters of the pipeline functions (BLI)
 - Cost calculation is missing.
+(BLI)
 - The code is currently in-memory only.
-  - Fetched/computed data should be persisted.
+Embeddings are re-computed on every run.
+(BLI)
 - It uses CJS modules.